quickapps/docs/en/developers/plugins.md

-Plugin's structure is the same defined by CakePHP, the only main difference is that plugins MUST define a `composer.json` file, this file contains information about the plugin itself which is used by QuickAppsCMS.
+Plugin's structure is the same defined by CakePHP, the only main difference is that plugins MUST define a `composer.json` file, this file contains information about the plugin itself which is consumed by QuickAppsCMS.

 The "composer.json" file